Blog

 SIL Registration Checklist: What Unregistered Providers Need Before July 2026

-If you are currently delivering Supported Independent Living (SIL) services without NDIS registration, this checklist covers exactly what you need to prepare before mandatory registration commences on 1 July 2026.
+IIf you are currently delivering Supported Independent Living (SIL) services without NDIS registration, this checklist outlines the key actions you should take to prepare for mandatory registration requirements commencing on 1 July 2026.

 What Makes SIL Registration Different?